Algorithms Trained on Normal Chest X-rays Can Predict Health Insurance Types: Discussion

+If these cues are truly physiologic or contextual rather than demographic, they should persist across subgroups.
+Indeed, in experiments restricted to White participants, performance remained nearly unchanged.
+In another experiment predicting health insurance solely from combined demographic features also revealed low performance.
+These results suggest that demographic features is not acting as a direct proxy for insurance type in Chest X-rays.
+The model detects something more subtle; latent, physiologically mediated imprints of social conditions that escape coarse demographic categorization.
+This finding strengthens our argument that “invisible social fingerprints” can persist even when explicit social variables are absent, challenging the assumption that models trained on ostensibly neutral data are free from social bias.

 Despite our results in AI algorithms predicting insurance information from chest X-ray images, there are several limitations in our work.
-First, we only chose one of the insurance types per person in their lifetime, which ignored the possible socioeconomic transition of a patient.
+First, both the MIMIC-IV cohort we used and the current CheXpert-Plus dataset (as of February 2024) simplify a patient's history by reporting only one insurance type.
+In MIMIC-IV, we specifically selected the insurance type associated with the lowest socioeconomic status.
+Both approaches fail to account for possible socioeconomic transitions during a patient's lifetime.
+However, an analysis of the original MIMIC-IV dataset revealed that only around 8\% of patients ever changed their insurance status, suggesting a limited impact by this transition factor.
 Second, we did not explicitly show that health insurance information biases disease prediction in deep vision training, but since humans could easily learn the association between socioeconomic status and disease distribution, we should assume it being a simple association for a model to learn from.
-Third, we admit that the hyperparameters may not be best-tuned in the vision models due to computational limits, especially for the suspicious drop in DenseNet performance in isolated White people in MIMIC-CXR-JPG.
+Based on past literature discovering social biases in medical image predictions \cite{seyyed2021underdiagnosis}, this is a reasonable assumption.
+Third, we admit that the hyperparameters may not be best-tuned in the vision models due to computational limits, especially for the suspicious drop in SwinV2-T and MedMamba performance in isolated White people in CheXpert.

 Our work serves as a calling to re-examine the current AI models trained on chest X-ray datasets as they may utilize socioeconomic information as shortcut feature for disease diagnosis.
 Moreover, we are looking forward to actively developing methods that ensure algorithms do not use these shortcut features.
 Although many features correlated with socioeconomic status may also be legitimate biological markers of a disease, we are aiming for techniques that can disentangle these signals and completely remove the influence of features that only predict socioeconomic status, while downgrading the contribution of features that are associated with both socioeconomic status and the disease of interest.
 In this way, we move the field toward developing truly robust and equitable clinical tools, rather than simply creating more powerful versions of biased systems.